Designated Safeguarding Leads

 - Maintaining accurate and secure child protection records

-Keeping Children safe in Education (2018) sets out the role of the Designated Safeguarding Lead in Annex B:
+Keeping Children safe in Education (2019) sets out the role of the Designated Safeguarding Lead:

 Role of The Designated Safeguarding Person